abap2UI5/docs/docs/development/barcodes.md

 ENDCLASS.
 ```
 #### Display Barcodes
-If you also need to display barcodes, you can use tools like bwip-js, available as part of the js-libraries addon.
+If you also need to display barcodes, you can use tools like bwip-js, which is available as part of the js-libraries addon.
 More details can be found [here](/addons/ext_js).